How is your Erasmus+ exchange funded?

 First instalment (80%)

-1. Certificate of Arrival – once you arrive at the host university, have this document filled in and signed by the International Office and upload it on the IED SharePoint site.
+1. Confirmation of Studies (formerly Certificate of Arrival) – once you arrive at the host university, have the first section of the document filled in and signed by the International Office and upload it on the IED SharePoint site.

-2. Erasmus grant agreement – you will receive the Erasmus grant agreement from our office on your UL email address within 5-10 working days of submitting the Certificate of Arrival.
+2. Erasmus grant agreement – the Erasmus grant agreement will be emailed to your UL email address within 5-10 working days of submitting the Certificate of Arrival.
 Fill in the Erasmus grant agreement electronically, print it, sign it and post the completed original form to the following address: Erasmus+ manager, International Education Division, University of Limerick, Plassey Park Road, Castletroy, Co.
 Limerick, V94 T9PX, Ireland.

 Once IED receive the signed Erasmus grant agreement, 80% of the total grant amount will be released.
 The first instalment (80%) of the Erasmus grant will be paid within 10 working days of receiving the signed Erasmus grant agreement.